Mboalab/Mboacare_Main/README.md

   - Users are able to search for names of hospital.
 - Filtering and Sorting
   - Hospitals are filtered based on the services and facilities.
+- Dark mode: Enable dark mode in settings.
+- Health Tips and Articles: Provide a section with informative articles and health tips related to various medical conditions and wellness.
+- Geolocation: Search and view medical facilities, get directions based on location.(Google Map)

 # Coding Guidelines